iamsatya/maven-tomcat-eclipse-online-learning/README.md

-# java-tomcat-maven for online learning with pipeline view added
+# java-tomcat-maven for online learning with pipeline view added with some failed job

 This is an example ready-to-deploy java web application built for Tomcat using Maven and webapp-runner.